Distinct thermodynamic and dynamic effects produced by scale factors in conformally related Einstein-power-Yang-Mills black holes: Thermodynamics of CEPYM black holes

-Substituting Eqs.~(\ref{Weylfactor}), (\ref{radii}) and (\ref{functions in radii}) into Eq.~(\ref{area1}), we plot the graph presenting the Bekenstein-Hawking entropy with respect to the dimensionless charge in 4, 5, and 6 dimensions in Fig.~\ref{fig:Entropy}, where the cases of $N=2, 3, 10$ are taken for the CEPYM BHs and the case of $N=0$ which corresponds to the EPYM BHs is attached for comparison.
+Substituting Eqs.~(\ref{Weylfactor}), (\ref{radii}) and (\ref{functions in radii}) into Eq.~(\ref{area1}), we plot the graph presenting the area of event horizons with respect to the dimensionless charge in 4, 5, and 6 dimensions in Fig.~\ref{fig:Entropy}, where the cases of $N=2, 3, 10$ are taken for the CEPYM BHs and the case of $N=0$ which corresponds to the EPYM BHs is attached for comparison.
 Dimensionless parameter $L$ is set to be unity for convenience.
-From this figure, we find that the Bekenstein-Hawking entropy of a CEPYM BH increases when the BH is approaching its extreme configuration but that of a EPYM BH decreases.
+From this figure, we find that the area of event horizons of a CEPYM BH increases when the BH is approaching its extreme configuration but that of a EPYM BH decreases.
 The reason is that the scale factor has a non-trivial impact on the horizon area in the CEPYM BH spacetimes.
-In particular, the Bekenstein-Hawking entropy of a CEPYM BH is larger than that of a EPYM BH by several orders in magnitude.
-This blow-up of Bekenstein-Hawking entropy is caused by the scale factor ${\cal S}(r)$ which equals a factor (larger than one) to the $(2N)$-th power, see Eq.~(\ref{Weylfactor}).
-As a result, the larger $N$ is, the higher orders in magnitude the entropy becomes.
+In particular, the horizon area of a CEPYM BH is larger than that of a EPYM BH by several orders in magnitude.
+This blow-up of horizon areas is caused by the scale factor ${\cal S}(r)$ which equals a factor (larger than one) to the $(2N)$-th power, see Eq.~(\ref{Weylfactor}).
+As a result, the larger $N$ is, the higher orders in magnitude the area becomes.

-The behavior of the Bekenstein-Hawking entropy with respect to the spacetime dimension in the CEPYM BH spacetimes is also different from that in the EPYM BH spacetimes.
-In the former spacetimes, the entropy in higher dimensions is larger, however, it is just the opposite in the latter.
-Moreover, the disparities between the entropies in two different dimensions increase with the increasing of the scale exponent in the CEPYM BH spacetimes.
-We thus conclude that the influence of ${\cal S}(r)$ on Bekenstein-Hawking entropy is more obvious in higher dimensions.
+The behavior of the horizon area with respect to the spacetime dimension in the CEPYM BH spacetimes is also different from that in the EPYM BH spacetimes.
+In the former case, the horizon area in higher dimensions is larger, however, it is just the opposite in the latter case.
+Moreover, the disparities between the areas in two different dimensions increase with the increasing of the scale exponent in the CEPYM BH spacetimes.
+We thus conclude that the influence of ${\cal S}(r)$ on the horizon area is more obvious in higher dimensions.